 For parents, one of the best elements of a race at Mazda Raceway Laguna Seca is the relaxed atmosphere.
 Mom and Dad can bring in food and drink for the kids, set up camp chairs on the grass, and have a family picnic while watching the action.
 Children can also burn off steam with a trip to the playground near turns 5 and 6.
 For a totally immersive experience, reserve a campsite at the raceway and set up your home away from home.

-At many of the races, children will have the opportunity to meet racecar drivers or, at the Red Bull Grand Prix, motorcycle riders.
+At many of the races, children will have the opportunity to meet racecar drivers.
 Younger children can participate in family activities in the racetrack infield, while older kids may want to browse the merchant booths and watch the live bands.

 3. Down on the Farm

 Get dirty.
 Harvest honey.
 Pick organic vegetables.
 The best way to create a memorable experience with children is to get down and dirty alongside them, and several of Monterey County's farms offer endless options for "quality time."

 The Farm, located in Salinas, is a working farm designed to tell the story of Monterey County's agricultural heritage.
 Giant sculptures of farm hands are scattered throughout the fields, illustrating the acts of growing and harvesting food.
 Families can tour The Farm, meet real farmers, and learn how vegetables are grown.
 Kids can even visit farm animals such as goats, chickens and rabbits at The Farm's miniature zoo.
 Events throughout the year celebrate the seasons with activities and educational events.